drthisguy/Scala-File-System/README.md

 # Scala-Filesystem
 Linux like command line interface with basic Filesystem operations.
-Use this CLI to preform many of the common command line commands.
+Use this CLI to preform many of the common command line operations.

 - - - -